brunonicko/basicco/README.rst

 Base
 ----
 The `Base`_ class enables the use of functionalities provided by `Basicco`.
-In most of the cases, it's a simple drop-in replacement for `object`:
+In most cases, it's a simple drop-in replacement for `object`:

 .. code:: python